A quick Arduino Plotter Fix

 The new Arduino IDE has a lot of powerful features.
 Unfortunately the plotter app is not one of them.
 It can be frustrating, but there is a fix.

 Out of the box the Arduino 2.x plotter only displays 50 data points at a time.
 This is not enough for seeing many trends in sensors and other contexts.
+The new UNO R4 Minima makes this situation even worse as it is 3x faster than the R3!
+Which means out of the box, data blasts past far to quickly to see what is going on inside our Arduino.

 This post is all about making the 2.x plotter wider so you can get the most out of this tool.